zhirongbaolab/heoa/README.md

 LIN28A expression delineates developmental stages in vertebrate embryogenesis

-## 2. The introduction for file structures
+## 2. The introduction for file structure

   1. *.html: R markdown files for generating each figure.
   2. src/: source codes for each figure (corresponding to *.html) and all other analysis (identification of cell types and identification of systemically changing genes).